 Due to their inability to cool components as quickly, thermal generators have lower efficiency at higher ambient temperatures.
 When air temperatures rise above design expectations, they are unable to produce as much power.
-For example, in gas turbines, performance decreases with increasing temperatures, and power output drops off significantly at temperatures over 100°F. In Florida's current system, gas and oil systems lose approximately one percent efficiency for every 4°F temperature increase (EIA 2007).
-Florida relies heavily on seawater to cool power plants; increases in ocean temperature will reduce the cooling efficiency, and thus impair generation efficiency.
-At a New York nuclear plant, generation efficiency drops rapidly if river water used for cooling rises above 50 to 60°F; output drops by as much as 2 to 4 percent when water temperatures reach 85°F (Powers 2003).
+For example, in gas turbines, performance decreases with increasing temperatures, and power output drops off significantly at temperatures over 100°F. In Florida's current system, gas and oil systems lose approximately one percent of efficiency for every 4°F temperature increase (EIA 2007).
+Florida relies heavily on seawater to cool power plants, thus increases in ocean temperature will reduce the cooling efficiency drops rapidly if river water used for cooling rises above 50 to 60°F; output drops by as much as 2 to 4 percent when water temperatures reach 85°F (Powers 2003).
 While these declines in efficiency may appear relatively small, the losses can have dramatic consequences across the system, particularly during heat waves when these resources are needed most urgently.